sachin-bisht/Json-to-MySQL-convertor/README.md

 # How it works
 1. **get_data.py**

 	Get the json format data from the given link in the code.
-You can change the link in the **get_data.py**.
+You can enter the link in the **get_data.py**.

 2. **create_mysql_tables.py**